How to prepare a business for the future

 When was the last time you conducted customer research and analysis?
 Making sure the services and goods you supply meet your customers’ needs is vital to continuing your business.
 Which ones are really working and what are you doing that is no longer needed?
 You should never be afraid to directly ask your customers for feedback on your performance.
 But you must do it in a way that promotes honesty.

 A simple benchmark against the competition can also provide an idea where you are winning and losing.
-It can be time consuming and even costly to do this,
+It can be time consuming and even costly to do this, but it is vital to do as it can give you a real edge and prepare a business for the future.

 A SWOT analysis can work really well when looking at competitors.
 You need to look at their Strengths, Weaknesses, Opportunities and Threats, and compare them to yours.
 Some easy wins here are to look at what your competitors do on social media.
 Also take a look at their website and get hold of their sales material.
 Finally, take a look at their company accounts using Companies House (if you’re not sure what you’re looking for, you can ask your accountant to help translate).